SOC 2 Complianceguideintermediate

 Company stageBest auditor typeExamplesWhy

-Enterprise / IPO pathNational or Big Four firmsDeloitte, PwC, EYOnly worth it when buyers or optics require it
+Enterprise / IPO pathNational or Big Four firmsLarge recognized audit brandsUseful when buyers, boards, banks, or IPO optics require it

 Most startups should start with boutique or mid-market specialists.
 Big Four audits are rarely the right first move unless an anchor customer, board process, bank buyer, or IPO path explicitly requires a national firm.